datatjej/a2/README.md

 ## Bonus A: make the in-class example actually learn something

 I tried to increase the accuracy of the base code by doing the following:
-* decreasing the kernel window in the maxpool2d layer (and adjusting the other values)
 * decreasing the learning rate from 0.01 to 0.001 after learning that is the default lr for the Adam optimizer
 * incresing the dropout rate from 0.01 to 0.3 (having seen recommended dropout ranges between 0.2-0.5)
-* using the validation set that comes with the wikiart dataset while training the model,
+* using the validation set that comes with the wikiart dataset while training the model.

-I thought some of these changes made a big change in the accuracy (up to 8 %) but realized a bit too late that there is too much randomness in how the model is trained and evaluated, leading to different accuracy scores every time I ran the base code's `test.py` class.
+I thought some of these changes made a big change in the accuracy (up to 8 %) but realized (a bit too late) that there seems to be too much randomness in how the model is trained and evaluated, leading to different accuracy scores every time I ran the base code's `test.py` class.
+Even running the code in Jupyter Notebook instead of Pythons files seemed to lead to different results.
+If time permitted I would have re-run all the experiments after setting a random seed.

 ## Part 1: fix class imbalance

-`du --inodes`

-`train`

-18      ./Action_painting
-15      ./Analytical_Cubism
-688     ./Art_Nouveau_Modern
-721     ./Baroque
-268     ./Color_Field_Painting
-91      ./Contemporary_Realism
-390     ./Cubism
-246     ./Early_Renaissance
-1127    ./Expressionism
-163     ./Fauvism
-198     ./High_Renaissance
-2269    ./Impressionism
-246     ./Mannerism_Late_Renaissance
-212     ./Minimalism
-373     ./Naive_Art_Primitivism
-41      ./New_Realism
-413     ./Northern_Renaissance
-80      ./Pointillism
-244     ./Pop_Art
-946     ./Post_Impressionism
-1712    ./Realism
-369     ./Rococo
-1157    ./Romanticism
-679     ./Symbolism
-38      ./Synthetic_Cubism
-197     ./Ukiyo_e

-`test`
-17      ./Abstract_Expressionism
-2       ./Analytical_Cubism
-32      ./Art_Nouveau_Modern
-34      ./Baroque
-6       ./Color_Field_Painting
-3       ./Contemporary_Realism
-15      ./Cubism
-9      ./Early_Renaissance
-52      ./Expressionism
-8       ./Fauvism
-9      ./High_Renaissance
-101     ./Impressionism
-12      ./Mannerism_Late_Renaissance
-10      ./Minimalism
-19      ./Naive_Art_Primitivism
-1       ./New_Realism
-23      ./Northern_Renaissance
-6       ./Pointillism
-15      ./Pop_Art
-51      ./Post_Impressionism
-82      ./Realism
-13      ./Rococo
-51      ./Romanticism
-44      ./Symbolism
-1       ./Synthetic_Cubism
-12      ./Ukiyo_e
+I tried to fix the class imbalance by implementing a Weighted Random Sampler (WRS).
+The WRS takes in an array of weights - one per dataset item - that is calculated based on the number of occurences per class.
+Classes with fewer datapoints can this way be assigned higher importance and possibly be picked up more than once in a single batch.
+The Jupyter Notebook implementation of this gave me an accuracy of ~7 % , but as mentioned above, the accuracy wasn't very consistent when running the code as Jupyter Notebook.
+The WRS also seems to be a rather heavy operation since many of the training runs led to `cuda:out of memory` error.

+File: `part1_wikiart.ipynb`

 ## Part 2: autoencode and cluster represenations